In this article, you will learn ten uses of the Proc Dataset procedure

 To delete all the datasets in the library, you can use the

 Proc datasets; Append base=class force data=sashelp.classfit; Run;

 This example appends the dataset sashelp.classfit to the base dataset work. class.

-If there are variables in the DATA= dataset that are not present in the BASE= dataset as in the above example, you can still append using a
+If variables in the DATA= dataset are not present in the BASE= dataset as in the above example, you can still append using an

 FORCE option.
 The additional variables will not be included in the BASE dataset and a warning message will be written to the log.